RazvanML/reco-link/_posts/2015-10-31-JaroWinkler.md

 categories: Record Linkage
 ---

 The <a href="/reco-link/2015-10-28/Basic-Model/">previous post</a> relied exclusively on the exact match of name.
 Out of the ten names, only two of them enjoyed the perfect equality.
-It is obvious that measuring the "degree of similarity" between the names will yield some better results.
+Due to a coincidence, one of the two names was associated with a wrong record.
+It seems that perfect equality does not yield the necessary accuracy; on the other hand, measuring the "degree of similarity" between the names will yield some better results.
 One such measure is the
 <a href="https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance">"Jaro-Winkler"</a> metric from <a href="#b1">[1]</a>.
 This measure returns a value between zero and one, with one for the equal strings and zero for the totally different strings.
 The measure factors in the composing letters of the string, their sequentiality as well as their position inside the string.

 To use this metric instead of plain string comparison, the entity match rule has to be changed accordingly: